mvgame74/Bank-tech-test/README.md

 ## Structure & responsabilities

-The structureis divided in three main files:
+The structureis divided in six main files:

 * **bank.js** contains the initialisation of the bank account, and the methods for deposits, withdrawals.
 * **bankSpec.js** contains the testing for the construction of the application.